-We recorded a valuation allowance against the majority of our deferred tax assets at the end of fiscal year 2014 and continue to maintain a full valuation allowance against our deferred tax assets as of December 31, 2015 and June 30, 2015 as we believe it is not more likely than not that the net deferred tax assets will be fully realizable.
+We recorded a valuation allowance against the majority of our deferred tax assets at the end of fiscal year 2014 and continue to maintain a full valuation allowance against our deferred tax assets as of September 30, 2016 as we believe it is not more likely than not that the net deferred tax assets will be fully realizable.

-We recorded an immaterial provision for income taxes for the three months ended December 31, 2015.
-We recorded a provision for income taxes of \$0.4 million for the six months ended December 31, 2015, primarily due to a state tax examination which concluded as of December 31, 2015.
-Our annual statutory tax rate was 34% for the three and six months ended December 31, 2015.
+We recorded a benefit from income taxes of \$1.4 million for the three months ended September 30, 2016 as a result of a tax refund from an amended state tax return filing.
+We recorded a provision for income taxes of \$0.4 million for the three months ended September 30, 2015, primarily due to the outcome of a state tax examination.
+Our annual statutory tax rate was 34% for the three months ended September 30, 2016 and 2015.
 Due to the effects of our deferred tax asset valuation allowance and our net operating loss, our annual effective tax rate was not meaningful as our income tax amounts were not directly correlated to the amount of loss before income taxes for the period.